Guide Drink

 Fresh, nutritious food is the game at Golden Lotus, cementing it as one of the best vegan restaurants in Sydney and one of the best BYO restaurants in Sydney.
 David Nguyen’s Vietnamese eatery promises the authentic flavours of Saigon without any animal products.
 Beyond tofu, there are a few soy meat options available across the menu of family recipes that include stir-fries, dumplings and noodle soups.

 The food at Golden Lotus is so tasty that even the most vehement meat-eaters will be placated — that is, if they can look past the glowing pink “Veganism is Magic” sign on the wall.
-And just when you thought it couldn’t get any better, Golden Lotus also has a BYO wine license, so you can pair your vegan eats with some of you’re favourite drops.
+And just when you thought it couldn’t get any better, Golden Lotus also has a BYO wine license, so you can pair your vegan eats with some of your favourite drops.

 Read more